ibpdas/ValueLine/README.md

 <h1 align="center">ValueLine: A Clearer Line of Sight from Data to Impact </h1>

 <p align="center">
-  A three level causal model to help public sector data leaders explain, track and demonstrate data strategy impact in complex or federated organisations with many partners with overlapping priorities and uneven maturity..
+A three level causal model to help public sector data leaders explain, track, and demonstrate data strategy impact in complex or federated organisations with multiple partners, overlapping priorities, and uneven maturity.
 </p>

 ---